+Diabetes UK has published its guidelines for 2018.
 Diabetes UK is a registered charity in the United Kingdom made up of 300,000 supporters, 5,000 volunteers and 6,000 healthcare professionals.
 They are a terrific resource for those diagnosed with all types of diabetes and provide information and support for these people.

 Diabetes UK also assist healthcare professionals by providing many patient resources and best practice guidelines.
 They have now released their 2018 version of the guidelines titled evidence based nutrition guidelines for the prevention and management of diabetes.
 This draws upon the latest research and helps us to advise patients using tried and tested approaches.